-This resource center for wine country businesses was created by the WVWA’s Diversity, Equity, Belonging and Inclusion (DEBI) Task Force.
+This resource bibliography for wine country businesses was created by the WVWA’s Diversity, Equity, Belonging and Inclusion (DEBI) Task Force.
 Suggestions/submissions?
 Email us!

-New: Have you looked at the online resources in the DEBI toolkit and thought “where do I even start?”
-We've now indexed articles, videos, essays, books and movies by time commitment!
+Have you looked at the online resources in the DEBI toolkit and thought “where do I even start?”
+Herein, we share our DEBI history, in addition to a handy Glossary of Terms, indexed articles, videos, essays, books, movies documentary and more, that have informed our journey!

-If you have been meaning to get started but are running short on time here are a few resources you can digest in increments of 10 minutes or less.
+Additionally, if you have been meaning to dive-in to this learning but are running short on time, here are a few resources you can digest in increments of 10 minutes or less.

 Local NAACP chapters also provide resources for organizations and non-profits to use; PDX NAACP here